nickgeoca/elata-eeg/README2.md

 ```

 ## TODO
+### TODO MVP
+@Kyle we need a run of this, end to end on a fresh Pi 5.
+- Code the touch screen
+- 3-d printed case
+- BOM... (e.g. header to lead cables)
+- Install instructions
+  - Purchase BOM
+  - Assemble prototype
+  - Pi 5 Setup: WiFi, git clone, bash install.sh, etc
+  - either need
+    1) Keyboard to set WiFi password, etc
+    2) Pull SD card.
+Set WiFi and SSH
+    3) Touch screen?
+Will that work out of the box?
+  - Configure Chrome/Firefox to detect local network
+- Expectations:
+  - Putting on the leads is tricky.
+There is goo and typically lab assistants do this part.
+  - Installing cables (SPI, power, etc) is tricky
+  - What can EEG do so far?
+After they click record, how do they know their sleep quality?
+  - Prototype grade- Hdmi cable in 3-d printed case, etc

+### TODO Code
 - Production ready task items
 - Health Checks: Add mechanisms to verify that services are running correctly after they're started.
 - Network Configuration: Add support for configuring network settings, especially if a static IP is needed.